Biomarkers of addiction are biological measures that can indicate the presence or severity of the addiction.

 - Changes in levels of certain proteins or hormones:

-- Substance misuse can also affect the levels of proteins or hormones in the body, which can contribute to addiction.
+- Substance misuse can also affect the levels of proteins or hormones in the body, contributing to addiction.
 For example, chronic alcohol use can increase stress hormones like cortisol, which can contribute to the development of alcohol dependence.

 Biomarkers of addiction can provide important information about the changes in the brain and body due to substance misuse.
 Changes in brain structure and function, alterations in neurotransmitter systems, changes in gene expression, and changes in levels of specific proteins or hormones can all affect addiction by altering the brain’s reward and motivation pathways and affecting an individual’s ability to experience pleasure, make decisions, and manage stress.
 Understanding these biomarkers can help researchers and clinicians develop more effective treatments for addiction.

-Some examples of biomarker tests that may be available include blood or urine tests to detect drug metabolites, genetic tests to identify specific genetic variations that may affect addiction risk or treatment response, and imaging tests such as MRI or PET scans to examine changes in brain structure and function.
+Some examples of biomarker tests that may be available include blood or urine tests to detect drug metabolites, genetic tests to identify specific genetic variations that may affect addiction risk or treatment response, and imaging tests such as MRI or PET scans to examine brain structure and function changes.

 It’s important to note that not all healthcare providers or facilities may offer biomarker testing for addiction and that biomarker testing alone is not typically enough to diagnose or treat addiction.

-Instead, biomarker testing is usually done as part of a more extensive assessment that considers a person’s symptoms, medical history, and other factors.
+Instead, biomarker testing is usually done as part of a more extensive assessment considering a person’s symptoms, medical history, and other factors.

 If you are concerned about a substance use disorder, talk to a healthcare provider who can help you determine the most appropriate next steps.
 They can decide if biomarker testing may be helpful in your specific case.